 Beginnings: a goal to stop violence

-The journey officially began in February 2011, when the Tarpon Springs City Council signed a memorandum of understanding to marshal the community to address and prevent childhood and adult trauma.
+The journey officially began in February 2011, when the Tarpon Springs City Council signed a memorandum of understanding to marshal community organizations to join and address a local effort to prevent childhood and adult trauma.

 The results have been profound.
 Trauma-informed practices have been implemented in small and large ways in a variety of organizations, including an elementary school, an ex-offender re-entry program and the local housing authority.
 The Pinellas County Department of Health recently decided to incorporate in its Community Health Improvement Plan a goal of providing trauma-informed information in all of its county health facilities.